LeBenco/JustifiedStaticText/README.md

 |&nbsp;&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;&nbsp;Draw the last inner line without justification
 </code>

+Note that in reality, the algorithm is a little more detailed.
+The justification of the last line can be optionally set, and the justification admits a maximum spacing not to be exceeded.

 Drawing a line of text with double justification is done with this algorithm, using floating-point precision to ensure precise positioning:
 <code>
 Width for justification = (available width - total words width) Single space width = Width for justification / (# of word - 1)